Frequently Asked Questions

 Will I receive academic credit for this internship?

-Also, students completing the Extension summer internship are encouraged to check out the Extension Education minor offered by the Department of Agricultural and Human Sciences.
+Also, NC State students completing the Extension summer internship are encouraged to check out the Extension Education minor offered by the Department of Agricultural and Human Sciences.
 Contact Dr. Donaldson (joseph_donaldson@ncsu.edu; 919-515-1758) to learn more.

 What are my responsibilities as an intern?